Israel Experience – Privacy Policy and Notice

 In addition, we may disclose your Personal Data to third parties: if we are under a duty to disclose or share your personal data in order to comply with any legal or audit or compliance obligation, in the course of any legal or regulatory proceeding or investigation, or in order to enforce or apply the terms of a contract we have with you or for you; or to protect the rights, property, or safety of IE, our staff and users, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction and to prevent cybercrime.

+We store Personal Data in databases owned or controlled by us, or processed by third parties on our behalf, by reputable cloud-service providers.
 Personal Data may be transferred to, and stored and used at, a destination outside the European Economic Area (EEA) that may not be subject to equivalent Data protection laws to those of the EU.
-Where your Data is transferred outside of the EEA, we will take all steps reasonably necessary to ensure that your Data is subject to appropriate safeguards, and that it is treated securely and in accordance with this privacy policy.
-IE transfers data from its various locations and jurisdictions to other jurisdictions as follows:
+Where your Data is transferred outside of the EEA, we will take all steps reasonably necessary to ensure that your Data is subject to appropriate safeguards (such as transfers to adequate countries, or signing standard contractual clauses), and that it is treated securely and in accordance with this privacy policy.
+Israel Experience transfers data from its various locations and jurisdictions to other jurisdictions as follows:

 • To Israel.
-IE’s main headquarters are based in Israel.
+Israel Experience’s main headquarters are based in Israel.
 Israel is considered by the European Commission to offer an adequate level of protection for the personal data of EU Member State residents;

 • To the United States of America; where we transfer personal data of European persons to the USA, we will do so pursuant to one of the bases described in EU data protection laws, such as standard contractual clauses etc.;

-• Within the EU – IE’s regional headquarters in charge of the delivery of Services related under the Jewish Experience brand is are located in Warsaw, Poland.
+• Within the EU – Israel Experience’s regional headquarters in charge of the delivery of Services related under the Jewish Experience brand is are located in Warsaw, Poland.

 We may transfer your personal data outside of the EEA, in order to: